Our site engineers only need to inspect external drains and do not need to enter your house or meet with anyone.

-This quick and easy guide will walk you through the main regulations you need to be aware of, whether you have a septic tank, cesspit or sewage treatment plant.
+This quick and easy guide will walk you through the main rules and regulations you need to be aware of, whether you have a septic tank, cesspit or sewage treatment plant.

 Owning a property with a septic tank, sewage treatment plant or cesspit isn’t always straightforward, and there are a number of regulations in place that you need to be aware of.
 These regulations perform an important role in making sure that drainage systems operate as they should do, and in reducing the risk of them polluting the environment.